kubewarden/rfc/rfc/0026-policy-serv-perms-mapping-policy.md

 ## Mapping ClusterAdmissionPolicy

-To map the Namespaces of the namespaced policies to secure PolicyServers, we provide a new ClusterAdmissionPolicy, named `map-ns-to-policyservers`, intalled by default.
+To map the Namespaces of the namespaced policies to secure PolicyServers, we provide a new ClusterAdmissionPolicy, named `map-ns-to-policyservers`, installed by default.

 This is just one possible mapping policy, Cluster Operators could deploy their